 MD Anderson Cancer Center Research Investigator - Cancer Biology in Houston, Texas

-The Cancer Biology department has a long history of being a leader in the field of basic and translational cancer biology research.
+Welcome to MD Anderson's Cancer Biology department.
+Our department has a long history of being a leader in the field of basic and translational cancer biology research.
 The department emphasizes the training of students, postdoctoral fellows and clinical fellows in the fundamentals of tumor biology to improve the outcomes of patients with malignancies.
 The department has built a program with close ties to many clinical departments to facilitate information exchange between the laboratory and the clinic.
-As such, faculty in the department are investigators on NIH funded collaborative cancer biology research grants.
+As such, faculty in the department are investigators on NIH funded collaborative cancer biology research grants ["Specialized Programs of Research Excellence" (SPOREs)].
 In addition, there are several physician-scientists who have joint appointments in Cancer Biology, facilitating the exchange of clinically-relevant information between the laboratory and the clinic.

 Required: Bachelor's degree in one of the natural sciences or related field.